The fixing system of the handle with Corby bolts is a very interesting system in the world of knife makers but not only.

 Are You Experience?

-If you liked what you read and it was useful to you before leaving the page share the article through the social buttons you see at the top and comment.
+If you liked what you read and it was useful before you leave the page share the article through the social keys that you see at the top and comments.
 Thank you very much!

 Important!
 I still ask you for a little effort but for me it is useful for the project, click like on the Facebook Pageand Instagram Channel.